"Motivation is the art of getting people to do what you want them to do because they want to do it."

 The power of Task Relevant Maturity:

 This classic management concept takes a simple approach to managing your employees.
-It bases the degree to which you are hands-on (or off) on your employee's experience for the given task at hand.
+It bases the degree to which you are hands-on (or off) on your employee's experience with the given task at hand.

 The mistake most managers make is looking at the person's overall performance and not adjusting based on their specific experience in a task or new role.
-Here's a simple way to think about how to apply feedback and frequency of involvement with your team member's work:
+Here's a simple way to think about how to motivate employees, through applying feedback and frequency of involvement with your team member's work:

 No matter someone's experience level, feedback can help them improve and motivate them.
 Focusing on the areas where it can have the highest impact, and is appropriate for their Task Relevant Maturity, can help you make the most of the time you invest in creating good feedback.